-TSXV: HELI OTCQX: FHELF FRA: 2MC
+TSXV: HELI OTCQB: FHELF FRA: 2MC

 Fast Facts